Megalagrion xanthomelas: Introduction of other species

 Megalagrion xanthomelas live within the same habitat shared by already existing species of dragonflies and damselflies along with other introduced species on the Hawaiian Islands.
 "Other species of dragonflies and damselflies that the Orangeblack Hawaiian Damselfly shares a habitat with are Ischnura posita, Tramea abdominalis, and Pantala flavescens".
-All three of these dragonfly and damselfly species do not affect the survival rate of the Orangeblack Hawaiian Damselfly.
-Over the past century, different species of poeciliid fish have been added to water sources within the Orangeblack Hawaiian Damselfly's habitat.
+All three of these dragonfly and damselfly species do not affect the survival rate of the orangeblack Hawaiian damselfly.
+Over the past century, different species of poeciliid fish have been added to water sources within the orangeblack Hawaiian damselfly's habitat.
 The appearances of these fish species have resulted in the decline of population numbers within these Hawaiian Island habitats.

 Life cycle

 A comparison between the different colors of a male and female Megalagrion xanthomelas.
 The red male is located above the brown female.

 The life cycle of Megalagrion xanthomelas is done fully within water sources that have a salinity level lower than 8 ppt (Tango).
 The order Odonata, including Megalagrion xanthomelas, undergo incomplete metamorphosis within their life cycles.
 The life cycle of the Megalagrion xanthomelas contains four stages.
 The first stage of the life cycle is the egg stage which lasts about 21 days before the larva emerges.
 Next, is the pre-larva which takes anywhere between 11 and 17 days to complete.
-The third stage is the naiad, naiads can develop from a range of 103 to 111 days.
-The last stage is the adult, which is the only stage that doesn't require water to be completed.
+The third stage is the naiad.
+Naiads can develop from a range of 103 to 111 days.
+The last stage is the adult, which is the only stage that does not require water to be completed.
 When females lay their eggs, they lay their eggs fully submerged within aquatic plants.
 When the eggs are laid, they are covered by an outer shell called a chorion.
 The chorion provides a structure that allows for the intake of oxygen while preventing any level of salinity from entering and killing the baby organism inside.
 After the life cycle is completed, the adult stage of Megalagrion xanthomelas can decide on looking for another habitat to reproduce in or staying near the water source itself emerged from.